-• In the Look/Feel tab, you can modify various settings, including the language used for text display and the color scheme, or "skin," for the Live user interface.
-This is also where you can adjust the size of objects displayed on the screen: the Zoom Display slider allows you to zoom Live's screen to any percentage between 50% and 200% of the standard interface size.

-- The Audio Preferences are used to set up Live's audio connections with the outside world via an audio interface.
+- In the Look/Feel tab, you can modify various settings, including the language used for text display and the color scheme, or "skin," for the Live user interface.
+This is also where you can adjust the size of objects displayed on the screen: the Zoom Display slider allows you to zoom Live's screen to any percentage between 50% and 200% of the standard interface size. - The Audio Preferences are used to set up Live's audio connections with the outside world via an audio interface.
 Please take the time to follow the program's built-in "Setting up Audio I/O" lesson, which will walk you through all the steps required to set up and optimize the settings for any given system.
-To access the lesson, use the Lessons Table of Contents command from the Help menu. - The MIDI/Sync Preferences are used to help Live recognize MIDI devices for three separate and distinct purposes: - Playing MIDI notes.
-To learn how to route an external device into Live for MIDI input, or how to send MIDI to an external device, please see the Routing and I/O chapter. - Controlling parts of the interface remotely.
-This subject is covered in detail in the MIDI and Key Remote Control chapter. - Syncing the program with an external sequencer or drum machine, either as a master or a slave.
-Please see the Synchronizing via MIDI chapter for details. - The File/Folder Preferences pertain to Live's file management and the location of plug-in devices. - The Record/Warp/Launch Preferences allow customizing the default state for new Live Sets and their components, as well as selecting options for new recordings. - The CPU Preferences include options for managing the processing load, including multicore/multiprocessor support. - The User Account/Licenses Preferences are used to manage licensing and installation of the Live platform, and add-on components like the Operator instrument. - The Library Preferences allow you to specify the location of Live's Library and manage currently installed Live Packs.
+To access the lesson, use the Help View command from the Help menu.

+- The Link/MIDI Preferences are used to help Live recognize external devices for three separate and distinct purposes: - -Playing MIDI notes.
+To learn how to route an external device into Live for MIDI input, or how to send MIDI to an external device, please see the Routing and I/O chapter (page 196). - -Controlling parts of the interface remotely.
+This subject is covered in detail in the MIDI and Key Remote Control chapter (page 515). - -Syncing the program with external devices, either via Ableton Link or via MIDI.
+Please see the Link, Synchronization, and ReWire chapter (page 633) for details. - The File/Folder Preferences pertain to Live's file management (page 53) and the location of plug-in devices (page 249). - The Library Preferences allow you to specify a default location for various types of installed files, including Packs and your User Library, as well as whether or not samples and other files are self-contained when saving Sets (page 83). - The Record/Warp/Launch Preferences allow customizing the default state for new Live Sets (page 71) and their components (page 117), as well as selecting options for new recordings (page 227). - The CPU Preferences include options for managing the processing load (page 641), including multicore/multiprocessor support. - The Licenses/Maintenance Preferences are used to manage licensing and installation of the Live platform (page 31).